 In the Quantitative track, you’ll develop advanced mathematic and technological skills.
 Your curriculum integrates finance with other disciplines such as economics, mathematics, and computer science.
 You’ll also explore the advanced communication skills necessary to lead teams, address complex financial challenges, and collaborate with business leaders in a global context.

 Apply your in-class learning to D’Amore-McKim’s signature experiential learning opportunity: a 3-, 6-, or up to 12-month corporate residency.

-To earn an MS in Finance/MBA with a track in Quantitative Finance, you must complete the MS in Finance/MBA core curriculum (16 credits) and eighteen additional credits of Quantitative Finance Track coursework.
-Your remaining thirty-three credits will be your concentration and electives.
+To earn an MS in Finance/MBA with a track in Quantitative Finance, you must complete the MS in Finance/MBA core curriculum (16 credits) and 18 additional credits of Quantitative Finance Track coursework.
+Your remaining 33 credits will be your concentration in Corporate Finance or Investments plus your electives.